You’ve reached your limit of free articles for this month.

 University of the Pacific (Business Administration), Married, 2 Children

-Dean Alexander Spanos, new on our list this year, but not a stranger to most, is the son of the late Alexander Gus Spanos – a dear friend and supporter of the Greek-American community.
+Dean Alexander Spanos is the son of the late Alexander Gus Spanos – a dear friend and supporter of the Greek-American community.

-Spanos, 70, is now the chairman and owner of the National Football League’s Los Angeles Chargers Franchise, the team his father purchased a majority interest in in 1984.
+Spanos, 72, is now the chairman and owner of the National Football League’s Los Angeles Chargers Franchise, the team in which his father purchased a majority interest in 1984.

 Born in 1950, Spanos grew up in Stockton, CA. He attended Lincoln High School where he earned varsity letters in football and golf.
 He then went to the University of the Pacific where he graduated in 1972 with a BA in business administration.

-After a proposed ballot measure for a hotel tax financed stadium plan in downtown San Diego failed in November 2016 with only 43% approval, the Chargers weighed their option to return to the Los Angeles market (they were originally founded as a Los Angeles based team in 1959 before relocating to San Diego in 1961).
+After a proposed ballot measure for a hotel tax financed stadium plan in downtown San Diego failed in November 2016 with only 43% approval, the Chargers weighed their option to return to the Los Angeles market (they were originally founded as a Los Angeles-based team in 1959 before relocating to San Diego in 1961).
 In January 2017, Spanos exercised the option to relocate the team to Los Angeles.
-In 2020, construction was completed on the Chargers' new stadium, SoFi Stadium, which is shared with the Los Angeles Rams.
+In 2020, construction was completed on the Chargers’ new stadium, SoFi Stadium, which is shared with the Los Angeles Rams.
 The venue is owned and operated by StadCo LA, LLC., a joint partnership with Kroenke Sports & Entertainment and the Los Angeles Chargers.
 In early 2022, Spanos’ nephews, Dimitri and Lex Economou, filed a lawsuit against him over financial issues stemming from the structure of the family trust that owns 36% of the Chargers, and which have to do with the distribution of profits derived in connection to SoFi Stadium revenues.

 Spanos carries multiple titles.
 He is a member of the NFL’s Management Council Executive Committee (CEC) where he has played an integral role in negotiating the NFL’s current labor agreement.
 He also serves as President of the A.G.
 Spanos Companies, and along with his brother, Michael, oversees all construction operations nationwide.

-As per the Chargers website, the Spanos family has a multi-generation commitment to community involvement, and is recognized as one of the NFL's most philanthropic families and one of California's most active and caring contributors to local causes.
-Their financial and emotional support for youth, sports, education and the brave men and women in uniform has been a hallmark of their team ownership and legacy.
+According to the Chargers website, the Spanos family has a multi-generation commitment to community involvement, and is recognized as one of the NFL’s most philanthropic families and one of California’s most active and caring contributors to local causes.
+Their financial and emotional support for youth, sports, education, and the brave men and women in uniform has been a hallmark of their team ownership and legacy.

 Most notably, the Spanos Family Foundation has set the standard for donations to the Greek Orthodox community.
-Their donation of $10 million to the St. Nicholas Church and Shrine was ‘absolutely stunning’ as was accurately described by other prominent individuals in our community.
+Their donation of $10 million to the St. Nicholas Greek Orthodox Church and National Shrine was “absolutely stunning” as was accurately described by other prominent individuals in our community.
 Spanos is also a member of the board of the Friends of St. Nicholas, a not-for-profit organization with the exclusive responsibility for the rebuilding of the St. Nicholas Church and Shrine.

 Spanos married his wife Susie in 1977.
 Even though Spanos moved the Chargers to Los Angeles from San Diego in 2017, he and his wife still maintained their house there until 2020.
 In June, the 10,000+ square foot mansion was put on the market for $18 million after the family had lived there for more than 20 years.
 The couple has two sons and two grandsons.